-Putting this into action, companies are making important decisions everyday whether to expand, introduce a new product, merge or acquire a new company, reduce costs, increase risk resiliency, the list goes on.
+Putting this into action, companies are making important decisions every day whether to expand, introduce a new product, merge or acquire a new company, reduce costs, increase risk resiliency, the list goes on.
 Drilling down into one of these examples, we know that in a merger or acquisition one company will need to merge operations, financial functions, business units, and other aspects of the enterprise with the newly acquired entity.
-This requires understanding of all levels of overlap and redundancy to develop a new operational plan which requires common definitions of processes, capabilities, rules, business units, customer types, etc. The role of business architecture in this type of scenario is to enable management, architects, and analysts to have a common view from a cross-functional and cross-disciplinary perspective.
-This “what if” scenario modeling puts business architecture at the center of the organization, and most importantly enables the company to have a common view of measurement and success.
+This requires an understanding of all levels of overlap and redundancy to develop a new operational plan which requires common definitions of processes, capabilities, rules, business units, customer types, etc. The role of business architecture in this type of scenario is to enable management, architects, and analysts to have a common view from a cross-functional and cross-disciplinary perspective.
+This “what if” scenario modeling puts business architecture at the center of the organization, and most importantly, enables the company to have a common view of measurement and success.

-Business architecture is a journey, not a destination – and the output of your work will constantly evolve too.
-Organizations like The Business Architecture Guild are working to make business architecture easier by establishing a network for business architecture to come together and creating industry standard reference models.
+Business architecture is a journey, not a destination – and the output of your work will constantly evolve, too.
+Organizations like The Business Architecture Guild are working to make business architecture easier by establishing a network for business architecture to come together and creating industry-standard reference models.
 Software is also creating platforms for business architecture by establishing capability maps in a dynamic environment that allows current state and dynamic “what-if” scenario mapping to test new strategies and outputs.

 As Benjamin Franklin once said, “Without continual growth and progress, such words as improvement, achievement, and success have no meaning.”
-Utilize these three strategies to steer your business architecture efforts and you will also see improvement, achievement and success.
+Utilize these three strategies to steer your business architecture efforts and you will also see improvement, achievement, and success.